popey456963/CLWO-Jailbreak-rules/Definitions.md

 * Stairs / ramp: Is the same thing.

 * Hurting a guard: Anything that hurts a guard which isn't map related.
-[Map secrets are excluded]f [/list]
+[Map secrets are excluded]